 Upgrade Your Hardware

-Ensure your modem and router support your ISP’s maximum speeds and modern standards like DOCSIS 3.1 for cable or Wi-Fi 6 for wireless.
-Replace old or damaged Ethernet cables with Cat5e or higher.
+Make sure your modem and router can handle your ISP's top speeds and support modern standards like DOCSIS 3.1 for cable or Wi-Fi 6 for wireless.
+Swap out old or damaged Ethernet cables for Cat5e or better.

 Optimize Wi-Fi Performance